tenstorrent/tt-mlir/docs/src/adding-an-op.md

   `Type`s (i.e. `AnyRankedTensor`) and `Attribute`s (i.e. `TT_OperandConstraintArrayAttr`).
   [Read more about Types & Attributes here](https://mlir.llvm.org/docs/DefiningDialects/AttributesAndTypes/#attributes).
-    - `AnyRankedTensor` is part of a tablegen standand library which type aliases to MLIR's builtin Tensor type, with the added constraint that the tensor has a static rank.
+    - `AnyRankedTensor` is part of a tablegen standard library which type aliases to MLIR's builtin Tensor type, with the added constraint that the tensor has a static rank.
 As much as possible we want to use the builtin types and infrastructure provided by MLIR.